ycliu137/Private_CellDiffusion/PL_stress_test/README.md

 ## Notes

 - The pipeline uses GPU if available and `device: "cuda"` is set in config
+- **GPU Usage**: When running multiple k values with GPU, use `--cores 1` or `--jobs 1` to avoid CUDA device conflicts (multiple tasks cannot share the same GPU simultaneously)
 - Intermediate files are saved to allow resuming from any step
 - Metrics are appended to the CSV file, so multiple runs will accumulate results
 - The pipeline follows the exact workflow from `Data_Integration_stress_tests.ipynb`